Pick and place automation refers to using robots and automated equipment to pick up items from point A and place them in point B.

 Summing up

-Pick-and-place automation can streamline production in ways that seemed unthinkable just a few short years ago.
+Pick-and-place automation can optimize production in ways that seemed unthinkable just a few short years ago.

 By implementing automated pick and place technology in your facility, you'll boost output, cut costs, improve quality, and increase flexibility.